Skip to content

 Say your oil and gas investment generates $50,000 in net income after IDCs, depreciation, and depletion.
 The 199A deduction is $10,000 (20% of $50,000).
 At the 37% bracket, that's another $3,700 in federal tax savings.
 It's taken on your personal return and reduces taxable income directly.
 It doesn't affect your self-employment tax or AGI.

-When you stack IDC deductions, depletion, and 199A together, the layered effect is unlike anything else in investing.
+Stack IDC deductions, depletion, and 199A together, and the layered effect is hard to find anywhere else.
 IDCs slash your taxable income in year one.
 Depletion shelters 15% of ongoing revenue.
 Then 199A takes another 20% off whatever net income remains.
-Layer after layer of tax reduction.
-That's why experienced investors keep coming back to oil and gas.
+That's three separate tax reductions working on the same investment, and it's why experienced investors keep coming back.

 Year-End Tax Planning Strategies for Oil and Gas Investors

 Timing matters.
 A lot.
 Because IDCs are deductible in the year they're incurred, when you invest can be just as important as how much.
-We've seen plenty of investors and their CPAs treat oil and gas as a Q4 tax-planning tool, deploying capital in October, November, or even December to lock in deductions on the current year's return.
+We see it every year: investors and their CPAs treat oil and gas as a Q4 tax-planning tool, putting capital to work in October, November, or even December to lock in deductions on the current year's return.

 Key Year-End Strategies